tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Day

-Spend a recovery to regain an expended daily spell or recharge spell.
+Spend a recovery to regain an expended full recovery spell or recharge spell.
 If it’s a recharge spell, make a recharge roll for it.
 If you succeed, you regain the spent recovery, and you still regain the spell if you fail.

 **Quirk:** Covets knowledge.